luciusssss/xkbqa-as-mrc/README.md

 # Cross-lingual Question Answering over Knowledge Base as Reading Comprehension
 Data and code for *Cross-lingual Question Answering over Knowledge Base as Reading Comprehension*, Findings of EACL 2023

-## WebQSP-zh
+## Dataset: WebQSP-zh
+We present WebQSP-zh, a new dataset for cross-lingual KBQA.
-WebQSP-zh consists of 4,737 questions mannually translated from WebQSP by Chinese native speakers.
+It consists of 4,737 questions mannually translated from WebQSP by Chinese native speakers.

 See `data/raw/webqsp-zh/README.md` for details.

-## xKBQA-as-MRC
+## Method: xKBQA-as-MRC
 We propose a novel approach for xKBQA in a reading comprehension paradigm.
 We demonstrate its effectiveness on two datasets, WebQSP-zh and QALD-M.
 Here we describe how to run the code.